By Leah Nanako Winkler

 Graham Zellers is a fourth-year lighting design student at David Geffen School of Drama, where his credits include Affinity, Bodas de sangre/Blood Wedding, and Hamlet, as well as We are Proud to Present…, and There’s a Thing at the End of the Loop at Yale Cabaret.
 Other previous positions held include Lighting Director at Gulfshore Playhouse in Naples, FL and Lighting Supervisor at Glimmerglass Festival in Cooperstown, NY.
 Graham received his B.A. in theater design and technology from Ball State University.
 Other work can be found at zellersdesign.com.

-Matthew Armentrout previously has worked at Yale Rep on Edward Albee’s Who’s Afraid of Virginia Woolf?, Today is My Birthday, and Manahatta.
+Matthew Armentrout previously worked at Yale Rep on The Brightest Thing in the World, Edward Albee’s Who’s Afraid of Virginia Woolf?, Today Is My Birthday, and Manahatta.
 Broadway: Birthday Candles, Paradise Square, Flying Over Sunset, and Bernhardt/Hamlet.
 Off Broadway: Merrily We Roll Along (Roundabout), Othello (Shakespeare in the Park).
 Regional: Bliss (The 5th Avenue Theatre), Jitney (National Tour), Paradise Square (Berkeley Repertory Theatre).

-Amy Boratko is the Senior Artistic Producer at Yale Rep and has previously served as dramaturg on the Yale Rep productions of The Plot, Girls, Cadillac Crew, Good Faith, Field Guide, Mary Jane, Imogen Says Nothing, peerless, Indecent, War, The Fairytale Lives of Russian Girls, Dear Elizabeth, The Realistic Joneses, Good Goods, Belleville, We Have Always Lived in the Castle, Compulsion, Notes from Underground, and Eurydice, among others.
+Amy Boratko is the Senior Artistic Producer at Yale Rep and has previously served as dramaturg on the Yale Rep productions of The Brightest Thing in the World, The Plot, Girls, Cadillac Crew, Good Faith, Field Guide, Mary Jane, Imogen Says Nothing, peerless, Indecent, War, The Fairytale Lives of Russian Girls, Dear Elizabeth, The Realistic Joneses, Good Goods, Belleville, We Have Always Lived in the Castle, Compulsion, Notes from Underground, and Eurydice, among others.
 Other credits include dramaturging new play workshops at New Dramatists, the Acting Company, and Voice and Vision’s ENVISION Retreat.
 She is a lecturer at David Geffen School of Drama at Yale.
-B.A.: Rice University; M.F.A.: David Geffen School of Drama.
+B.A., Rice University; M.F.A., David Geffen School of Drama.

 Lily Haje is a theater maker and fourth-year M.F.A. candidate in dramaturgy and dramatic criticism at David Geffen School of Drama, where her credits include Romeo and Juliet directed by Leyla Levi and Swimmers directed by Jackson Gay.
 Other recent dramaturgical work includes There is a Thing at the End of the Loop written by Dylan Guerra and #4 written by Abigail C. Onwunali at Yale Cabaret.
 She is the co-curator of Love Songs, a multimedia art and performance project, also at Yale Cabaret, and a former managing editor of Theater magazine.
 Previously, she worked in producing and production management with companies including Music-Theatre Group, Woodshed Collective, and Iron Bloom Creative Production.
 She holds a B.A. from Wesleyan University in theater and study of religion.